Why NEW YORK CITY?

 New York thus offers a more diverse, complex Revolution.

 It forces us to remember the divisiveness of Independence and the ideological contest that lasted until diplomacy began.
-It shifts our gaze from the battlefield to a seldom-considered home front, revealing the war’s intense violence and suffering — the occupation years easily the darkest and least known in the city’s history.
-As British headquarters, New York demands we look at the conflict from the view of enemies, foreign and domestic.
-Yet it uncovers a host of characters and events that were foundational to the cause.
+It shifts our gaze from the battlefield to a seldom-considered home front, revealing the war’s intense violence and suffering — the occupation, easily the darkest and least known years in the city’s history.
+As British headquarters, New York demands we look at the conflict from the view of the “enemy,” too, foreign and domestic.

 Credits